-There are also new, potentially harmful products that are entering the black market, but there is little understanding of what these substances are and the effect that they have.
-Because of this there have been increased reports of harm from new psychoactive substances with notable media attention around this, especially N-BOMe.
+There are also new, potentially-harmful products that are entering the black market, but there is little understanding of what these substances are and the effect that they have.
+As a result, there have been increased reports of harm from new psychoactive substances, with notable media attention, especially around N-BOMe.
 Dealing in and use of these substances is an offence under the Psychoactive Substances Act, but nevertheless a number of such substances are also in the process of being scheduled under the Misuse of Drugs Act.